MicrosoftDocs/customer-insights/ci-docs/data/consent-management.md

 The following information must be available in your source data to unify consent data with other customer profiles:

 - Alternate key to map the consent information to user profiles in Customer Insights - Data.
 For example, an email address or a phone number.
 - Consent value to determine the status of the customer's consent.
+Each table contributing data must represent that customers data on a single row.
+The deduplication process removes multiple rows.

 Consider adding the following *optional* information: